Making Your Own Weighted Blanket

 There is a lot of talk coming out about weighted blankets and their seemingly endless benefits.
 The weight of them simulates the sensation of being hugged or cradled.
-They’ve been proven to help with anything from anxiety and insomnia to relaxing special needs children, or those who suffer from severe OCD.
+They’ve been proven to help with anything from anxiety and insomnia to relaxing children with special needs, or those who suffer from OCD.

 Weighted blankets are also pretty expensive.
 Their prices can range from $80-$200.
 You can shop among the dozens of choices yourself on Amazon or you can check out a few of our favorite weighted blankets in our full-length buyer guide.

-If you want to experience the benefits of a weighted blanket, but don’t want to fork over the money for one, making your own is a great option.
+If you want to experience the benefits of a weighted blanket, but don’t want to spend the money on one, making your own is a great option.
 You can also personalize your DIY blanket with whatever materials, weight, and size you want.
-By the way, this is a job best left to intermediate sewers, i.e. pass if this is your first time picking up a needle and thread for something besides sewing on a button.
-It may be more worth it for you to just purchase a blanket.
+By the way, this is a job best left to intermediate sewers.

 We just mentioned how weighted blankets mimic the feeling of a hug, and we can all acknowledge the comforting benefits of a soft embrace.
 Especially when you’re in need of one.
 But what’s actually going on scientifically?
 The blanket stimulates DTP (deep touch pressure), which increases the levels of serotonin levels in your body.